INN/deploy-tools/README.md

     $ workon projectnamegoeshere
     $ pip install -r requirements.txt
     $ fab verify_prerequisites

+If your version of curl does not support sftp and you wish to use the tools in this repository to deploy, you will have to acquire a version of curl that does support it.
+For OSX users, the verificatino script used brew to take care of that problem.
+For users of other operating systems, check your online support communities.

 Now edit the `fabfile.py` and adjust the settings for your project.